paulohlaraujo/portfolio/README.md

 <a href="https://docs.google.com/spreadsheets/d/1rEp95gUHeu7pE9H6Tp7Z29fjWkbM2Gu6/edit?usp=drive_link&ouid=104409686174188673006&rtpof=true&sd=true" target="_blank">check it out here</a>
 <img src="https://github.com/paulohlaraujo/files/blob/8e3935121020fe41b78856ffe124af89018d59f7/sop.jpg" width="650" height="300" />

-### Positiuon: Customer Service Analyst and PCP Supervisor
+### Position: Customer Service Analyst and PCP Supervisor

 a) Key customer analyst -->
 <p>This role consist in manage all steps regarding to the release new packages to the key customer of the company.
 All cycle and pin points evolving operations and tactical activities were built and track by MS Project tool.